nrebhun/nrebhun.github.io/about.md

 was Hack for Change 2012, where I assisted with the creation of LivePort.
 You can see more about my projects [here](/projects/)!

-I love my girlfriend Gabby very much!
+I love my fiancée Gabby very much!

 [//]: # 'External Links'
 [dun & bradstreet]: https://www.dnb.com/